-You may be cemented in a life you didn’t choose, yet patterns of the past have a way of letting go on their own when we render them useless.
-As a member of the LGBTQ+ community, I know first-hand the work it takes to climb the mountain of our past to live unapologetically and more fully self-actualized.
+As a member of the LGBTQ+ community, I know first-hand the process it takes to live unapologetically and more fully self-actualized.

 I’m a consumer as well as a provider.

-The young patients I attended came from wide ranging backgrounds, but each presented some behavior in school or at home that was seen as harmful to themselves or others.
+The young patients I attended came from broad-ranging backgrounds, but each presented some behavior in school or at home that appeared harmful to themselves or others.
 It was common to have patients who had attempted suicide, threatened a peer or family member, or suffered terribly from eating disorders and substance abuse.

 My first therapist, Margaret, happened to be a lesbian.
-She had been married to a man for many years and raised a gay son.
+While married to a man for many years, she raised a gay son.
 Her insight into my reality was so close to the truth that she seemed mythical.

 I learned and practiced.

-Upon completing my MSW at the University of Kentucky, my clinical training has included in-patient psychiatric care for adults, community mental health with minority groups, and direct services for LGBTQ+ older adults in Chicago.
-My clinical work has been supervised by seasoned and expert Licensed Clinical Social Workers in Tennessee and Illinois.
+Upon completing my MSW at the University of Kentucky, my clinical training included in-patient psychiatric care for adults, community mental health with minority groups, and direct services for LGBTQ+ older adults in Chicago.
+Seasoned and expertly Licensed Clinical Social Workers in Tennessee and Illinois supervised my clinical work.

 Working with people and their communities.

-While my work now focuses on the mental health needs of members of the LGBTQ+ community and those with diverse perspectives, my work with LGBTQ+ older adults has informed how I work with LGBTQ+ clients across the lifespan.

-There are many unique needs facing the LGBTQ+ aging population that require special consideration when working with this population.
+My work now focuses on the mental health needs of members of the LGBTQ+ community and those with diverse perspectives.
+My work with LGBTQ+ older adults has informed me how to work with LGBTQ+ clients across the lifespan.
+The LGBTQ+ aging population has many unique needs requiring special consideration when working with them.

-Many LGBTQ+ seniors live in isolation due to a cultural history of feeling unsafe to disclose their sexual orientation over a lifetime.
-This increases their dependence on informal networks of social services and decreases their likelihood to access mainstream professional aging services or health care.
-This isolation leaves many LGBTQ+ seniors at risk for major socio-economic and psychosocial challenges such as poverty, poor health care, growing older alone, and fear of non-LGBTQ+ services.
+Many LGBTQ+ seniors live in isolation due to a cultural history of feeling unsafe disclosing their sexual orientation over a lifetime.
+This isolation increases their dependence on informal social services networks and decreases their likelihood of accessing mainstream professional aging services or health care.
+This isolation leaves many LGBTQ+ seniors at risk for significant socio-economic and psychosocial challenges such as poverty, poor health care, growing older alone, and fear of non-LGBTQ+ services.